acerbilab/pybads/README.md

 ## References and citation

-1. Acerbi, L. (2017).
+1. Acerbi, L. & Ma, W. J. (2017).
 Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search.
 In *Advances in Neural Information Processing Systems 31*: 8222-8232. ([paper + supplement on arXiv](https://arxiv.org/abs/1705.04405), [NeurIPS Proceedings](https://papers.nips.cc/paper/2017/hash/df0aab058ce179e4f7ab135ed4e641a9-Abstract.html))

 You can cite BADS in your work with something along the lines of